 Let me preface this by saying that I’m new to rock climbing.
 Although I got addicted to it within my first couple of visits to my local climbing gym, my experience in the sport is very limited.
-Nevertheless, I have become exposed to many role models, mainly through social media, who are constantly pushing the limits of the sport and keep me motivated to try harder.
+Nevertheless, I have become exposed to many role models.
+Mainly through social media, these climbers are constantly pushing the limits of the sport.
+They’re who keep me motivated to try harder.
 A few people who make up this list are Alexander Megos, Margo Hayes, Michaela Kiersch, Adam Ondra, among many others.

-Even in my local climbing gym, I see many female climbers who are crazy strong and can pull off moves that seem impossible to attempt.
+Even in my local climbing gym, I see many female climbers who are crazy strong.
+They can pull off moves that seem impossible to attempt.
 But my recent interactions with more female climbers, which includes some of my close friends, have opened up my eyes to the sad reality that gender stereotypes are still alive and negatively affect their performance.

-Maybe you’ve heard a dude telling another, “Try the girl beta!” — beta is climbing jargon for how to climb a route — or dudes expressing their astonishment when a girl successfully climbs a challenging route while they don’t even bat an eye at when a guy climbs it.
+Maybe you’ve heard a dude telling another, “Try the girl beta!” — beta is climbing jargon for how to climb a route.
+Or guys expressing their astonishment when a girl successfully climbs a challenging route while they don’t even bat an eye at when a guy climbs it.
 These type of remarks and behavior are far from inoffensive.
-Rock climbing is a sport that relies very heavily on the mindset of the athlete, which is why being exposed to this type of belittlement directly affects the performance of the climber on the rock (or plastic).
+Rock climbing is a sport that relies very heavily on the mindset of the athlete.
+Exposing the climber to this type of belittlement directly affects the performance on the rock (or plastic).

-I will never be able to fully understand the challenges of being a female in the sport, but what I do understand very clearly is that rock climbing is not a “man’s sport.”
+I will never be able to fully understand the challenges of being a female in the sport.
+What I do understand very clearly is that rock climbing is not a man’s sport.
 Being able to climb past the stereotypes and demeaning remarks that some of us make (intentionally or unintentionally) shows how strong you are!

 Header photo: Sierra Knott (@sierraroseknott) sending “A Team” V9 in Black Mountain